multiversx/mx-specs/sc-multisig-specs.md

 There are 2 ways to do it:
 * Provide all board member addresses and the number of required signatures directly in the constructor.
 * Deployer deploys with just herself on the board and required signatures = 1.
 Then adds all other N-1 signers and sets required signatures to M. This works, but requires many transactions, so the constructor-only approach might be preferred.

+MSC is a deployable SC written in Rust and compiled in WASM.

 ## Conclusion